soobinrho/dotfiles-personal/README.md

 # Ctrl+a x = Close pane.
 # =======================
 # Ctrl+a c = Create a new window.
-# Ctrl+a w = See all windows.
-Here, you can press x to close window.
 # Ctrl+a <0|1|2|3|4|5|6|7|8|9> = Move to window using index.
 # Ctrl+a n = Move to the next window.
 # Ctrl+a p = Move to the previous window.